Jejunostomy feeding tube

 Make sure you keep the tube protected by taping it down under a t-shirt.
 Do not let your child pull on the tube.

-Your doctor may replace the tube every 6 months.
+Your doctor may replace the tube every now and then.

 To clean the skin, you will need to change the bandages once a day or more if the area becomes wet or dirty.